Perspective | 21 for ’21: Composers and performers who sound like tomorrow

 Yaz Lancaster

 Last year the 24-year-old nonbinary composer and multi-instrumentalist wrote a stunner of a quartet — “Neutral Objects” — for National Sawdust’s ongoing Digital Discovery Festival.
 And “Firn,” their kinetic entry to Sawdust’s 2019 Hildegard Competition, earned an instant bookmark in my browser.
-But lately I’ve been more obsessed with their experiments in smuggling vaporwave vibes into a cello solo and trap tropes into vocal music.
+But lately I’ve been more obsessed with their experiments in smuggling vaporwave vibes into a double-bass solo and trap tropes into vocal music.
 Lancaster seems to have multiple idioms at their disposal, ready to drag and drop them together into new forms (and the occasional Fleet Foxes cover). yaz-lancaster.com.

 Angélica Negrón

-Note: An earlier version of this article misidentified a musical instrument in a piece by Yaz Lancaster.
-It is a double bass, not a cello.
-The story has been updated.